Photo:

 Family-friendly trails (and snow!)

 We stuck to the trails at Paradise earmarked for families with strollers and wheelchairs: Myrtle Falls (1 mile) and the Nisqually Vista Trail (1.2 miles).
 Easy peasy, right?
-Except plan for snow into summer, especially if it’s been a snowy winter.
-In this case, trails remain snow-covered into early summer.
+Except plan for snow into summer, especially if it’s been a snowy winter, which was the case the year of our stay.

 On our visit, the park ranger instructed us to walk across the snow, not around it, to avoid trampling wildflowers.
 Our sneakers slipped on the steep snow fields, and I saw other unprepared visitors in saris and flip flops.